 Typically, STO’s are elected at state festivals.
-But the circumstances changed this year, adding to an already wild election.
-The results were instead posted on the Oregon Thespians Instagram page, and Mlodinoff is one of seven new members of the State Thespian Officer Board.
+But circumstances changed this year, and results were posted on the Oregon Thespians Instagram page.
+Mlodinoff is one of seven new members of the State Thespian Officer Board.

 The core of Mlodinoff’s campaign was to raise awareness of various issues through theatre, and her role as Anne Frank last year helped her recognize theatre’s power to educate audiences.
-That’s all it took to focus her campaign.
+That was all it took to focus her campaign.

 “I want to use our energy as Oregon thespians to educate our communities through theatre,” Mlodinoff said in her candidate speech, listing issues such as LGBTQ+ rights, gun violence, and Holocaust remembrance.
 “Anne Frank inspired generations, and I believe that the Oregon thespians can, too, if we work together.”

 Mlodinoff has big plans for the coming year.
-As an STO, her primary goal is to help connect Oregon’s 86 thespian troupes by encouraging them to educate their audiences through whatever type of theatre they choose.
+As an STO, her primary goal is to help connect Oregon’s 86 thespian troupes by encouraging them to educate their audiences through theatre.